 Knutsford Road, Latchford, Warrington, Cheshire WA4

 The old school-chapel was sold to the developers responsible for the surrounding houses in the 1970s, and finally demolished and replaced by a day care centre in 1991.
-In the 1990s several surveys were undertaken at St Mary’s church, highlighting areas of structural instability and poor maintenance.
+In the 1990s several surveys were undertaken at Our Lady’s church, highlighting areas of structural instability and poor maintenance.
 The congregation had also fallen to around 400.
 The bishop decided to merge the parish with that of St Augustine; that parish had been erected in 1929 to cater for new residential areas in Westy, but the church had been closed and demolished in 2005.
-A new church would be built to serve the new parish and old St Mary’s would be demolished.
-However, the old church was listed in 2005, and its future remains unresolved.
+A new church would be built to serve the new parish and the church of Our Lady demolished.
+However, the church was listed in 2005, and its future remains unresolved.

 The new church was built at Latchford, on a site on Knutsford Road equidistant between the two former parish churches.
 In June 2008 the first designs, by David Horne of Hulme Upright Manning, were displayed, and the comments of the community carefully considered in the final design and decoration of the church.
-The new church opened in 2010, and may be the first newly-built Catholic church to be dedicated to Blessed John Henry Newman, who was beatified by Pope Benedict XVI at Cofton Park, Birmingham on 19 September 2010.
+The new church opened in 2010, and may be the first newly-built Catholic church to be dedicated to Blessed John Henry Newman, who was beatified by Pope Benedict XVI at Cofton Park, Birmingham on 19 September 2010 (the dedication changed again following Newman’s canonisation by Pope Francis in 2019).

 Architect: Hulme Upright Manning